Can a Neurologist Diagnose Autism

 Neurologists play a very important role in terms of making the diagnosis for autism.
 They mostly do this by ruling out any neurological disorders that may be because of the symptoms that a child may be displaying.
 Through these many developmental and neurological tests, it then becomes quite easy for a neurologist to be able to make a diagnosis for autism.
 This, therefore, means that neurologists are indeed able to diagnose, manage and treat all neurological conditions including autism.

-Contact Jeff Steinberg, MD Now
+Contact us at Jeff Steinberg, MD

-Our Fort Lauderdale Neurologist Dr. Jeff Steinberg, MD, is an experienced sleep disorder specialist assisting patients for a seamless and stress-free sleep disorder treatment.
+Our Neurologist Fort Lauderdale Dr. Jeff Steinberg, MD, is an experienced sleep disorder specialist assisting patients for a seamless and stress-free sleep disorder treatment.
 Schedule your appointment with us!